-Each year, the Center for Global Connections organizes and equips dozens of projects in locations across the globe.
-Use the map below to learn more about current CGC opportunities or to donate to a project team.
+Each year, the Center for Global Connections (CGC) organizes and equips dozens of projects in locations across the globe.
+Use the map below to learn more about CGC opportunities or to donate to a project team.

 SBU's Catalyst Team serves as a support team for the Center for Global Connections department and CGC teams.
 Catalyst team members promote mission awareness on the SBU campus, support current CGC projects, facilitate communication between the SBU student body and the CGC department, and help encourage mission participants.